tsgates/arch-wiki-markdown/wiki/Sqlite.md

 Installation
 ------------

-    $ pacman -S sqlite
+Install sqlite from the official repositories.

-> Related Packages
+Related packages are:

--   extra/sqlite-doc - most of the static HTML files that comprise this website, including all of the SQL Syntax and the C/C++ interface specs and other miscellaneous documentation
+-   sqlite-doc - most of the static HTML files that comprise this website, including all of the SQL Syntax and the C/C++ interface specs and other miscellaneous documentation
--   extra/php-sqlite - sqlite3 module for PHP (don't forget to enable it
+-   php-sqlite - sqlite3 module for PHP (don't forget to enable it in /etc/php/php.ini)
-    in /etc/php/php.ini)
--   community/gambas2-gb-db-sqlite3 - Gambas2 Sqlite3 database access
+-   gambas2-gb-db-sqlite3 - Gambas2 Sqlite3 database access component
-    component
--   community/sqliteman - The best developer's and/or admin's GUI tool
+-   sqliteman - The best developer's and/or admin's GUI tool for Sqlite3
-    for Sqlite3 in the world
+    in the world

 Using sqlite3 command line shell
 --------------------------------